sheffield-bioinformatics-core/nf-core-user-docs/user_guide/install_miniconda.md

 prepend-path PATH $MINICONDA_DIR
 ```

-Now run the following line to make your personal modules available for loading whenever you login.
+Now run the following line to make your personal modules available for loading whenever you login:

 ```shell
 echo "module use /home/$USER/modules" >> ~/.bashrc